Near Algodones in Sandoval County, New Mexico — The American Mountains (Southwest)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 The Mormon Battalion (approx. 3 miles away); Pueblo of Santo Domingo Kiua (approx. 3.4 miles away); La Bajada (approx. 4.9 miles away); Gold and Turquoise (approx. 9.3 miles away); Amelia Elizabeth White / Mary Cabot Wheelwright (approx. 9.3 miles away); Bicentennial Celebration / La Bajada (approx. 9.3 miles away); Laura Gilpin (1891-1979) (approx. 9.3 miles away); Maria Gertrudis Barceló (approx. 9.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 3, 2011, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 629 times since then and 4 times this year.
+It was originally submitted on August 3, 2011, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 759 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on August 3, 2011, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.